The Wonder Years (2021 TV series)

-The Wonder Years is an American coming-of-age comedy television series developed by Saladin K. Patterson that premiered on ABC on September 22, 2021.
+The Wonder Years is an American coming-of-age comedy television series developed by Saladin K. Patterson that aired from September 22, 2021, to August 16, 2023, on ABC.
 Inspired by the 1988 series of the same title, it stars Elisha "EJ" Williams as Dean Williams, and follows his life as he grows up in Montgomery, Alabama, in the late 1960s.
 Don Cheadle lends his voice as the narrator for the series as the adult counterpart of Dean.
-In May 2022, the series was renewed for a second season.
-It is currently streaming on Disney+.
+In May 2022, the series was renewed for a second season, which premiered on June 14, 2023.
+In September 2023, the series was cancelled after two seasons.

 Premise

-The Wonder Years is set in the late 1960s and takes a nostalgic look at the Williams family, Black middle-class residents of Montgomery, Alabama, through the point of view of imaginative 12-year-old Dean.
+The Wonder Years is set in the late 1960s and takes a look at the Williams family, Black middle-class residents of Montgomery, Alabama, through the point of view of imaginative 12-year-old Dean.